gu-fan/riv.vim/README.rst

  :Syntax_:   Improved highlights to indicate document items.
  :Publish_:  Some command wrapper to convert rst files to html/xml/latex/odt/...
              (require python docutils package )
+ :Helpers_:  A window to help manage the document.

+             a. `Section Helper`_: SHowing Section number of current document.
+             b. `Todo Helper`_: Managing todo items of project or document.
+             c. `File Helper`_: Showing rst files of current directory.

 These features are better working with the project.